-It doesn’t matter how much time and effort you spend crafting the most profitable email, only to notice that the email doesn’t look so great for your subscribers.
-Even if in your inbox it looks clean, this may not be the case for your subscribers.
+It does not matter how much time and effort you spend crafting the most profitable email marketing strategy, only to notice that your email does not look so good for your subscribers.
+Even if in your inbox it seems acceptable, this may not be the case for your subscribers.

-This is why we’re here to help you make sense of things and most importantly discuss why an email doesn’t look the same across different platforms.
+Let us discuss why an email does not look the same across different platforms.
 In addition to this, we will also explain why sending yourself the email is simply not enough.
-As well as, hopefully, by the end of the article you will understand why testing will help you to catch the issue before you send the campaign.
+Also, we hope that by the end of the article, you will understand why testing will help you to discover the issue before you send the campaign.

-If you’re thinking ahead, you may have sent the email to a friend that isn’t using the same email platform as yourself.
-This is a good strategy as you can see below that your subscribers will open the campaign on different devices and using different platforms
+If you are thinking ahead, you may have sent your email to a friend that is not using the same email platform as you.
+This is a good strategy as you can see below that your subscribers will open the campaign on different devices and using different platforms.

-Even though in the chart above there are the 10 most popular used, we must highlight that there are about 1,000 different email providers.
-As well as, each one uses different rendering engines in order to display your campaign so it’s inevitable that the code will look different.
-Additionally, some do not support features such as GIF, videos, and special text.
+Even though the figure above illustrates only the 10 most popular service providers used, there are about 1,000 different ones.
+Moreover, each one uses different rendering engines to view your email campaign, so the code will inevitably look different.
+Additionally, some do not support features such as GIFs, videos, and special text.

-Above all, even if you’ve ensured that the code is fault-free, there are certain issues that will come from the subscriber’s end that will affect how the campaign will turn out.
-Below are 3 issues that will affect how the subscribers will see the email:
+Above all, even if you have ensured that the code is fault-free, certain issues might come up from the subscriber’s end, which will affect how the email looks to them.
+Below are three such issues:

-Due to the subscriber’s default setting, images in the email will automatically be blocked.
-Unfortunately, this setting is common and it may be the biggest problem you will face.
-The reason for this is because as you may know images will result in immediate communication and will make a bigger impact.
+Due to the subscriber’s default settings, images in the email will automatically be blocked.
+Unfortunately, this setting is typical and is quite problematic; since images will usually make a more significant impact on the reader.

-Studies show that the majority of people that you send the campaign to will open the email on their phones.
-The studies say:
+Studies show that the majority of people that you send an email campaign will open the email on their phones.
+Studies show that:

-• 28% of all subscribers will open the email on iPhone
+• 28% of all subscribers will open the email on an iPhone

 • 11% of subscribers will open the email on a Tablet